HRKings/GitGud/Topics/Commit.md

 Flags and their usages:

-- `!!!` : *Breaking change* - Significant changes in software architecture and/or logic, that affects existing code. **If present, needs to be the first flag**;
+- `{!!!}` : *Breaking change* - Significant changes in software architecture and/or logic, that affects existing code. **If present, needs to be the first flag**;
-- `db` : Changes that require database structure or data to be updated;
+- `{db}` : Changes that require database structure or data to be updated;
-- `api` : Changes that modify the API usage, models or structure.
+- `{api}` : Changes that modify the API usage, models or structure.
-- `ux` : Change in user experience - Anything that needs the user to relearn to use a feature;
+- `{ux}` : Change in user experience - Anything that needs the user to relearn to use a feature;
-- `wip` : *Work In Progress* - All commits related to a feature/change will have this flag, and will only be removed when the final version of a feature/change is available.
+- `{wip}` : *Work In Progress* - All commits related to a feature/change will have this flag, and will only be removed when the final version of a feature/change is available.
 Commits marked as WIP can never be merged.

 **Structure:**